henrymiiro/Job-Scheduler/README.md

->Job-Scheduler/n
+>Job-Scheduler /n
->system that manages job scheduling/n
+>system that manages job scheduling /n
 >it also manages many other tasks